-If you run a business in the Netherlands or if you run a foreign company with a Dutch branch, you may have to pay turnover tax (VAT) in the Netherlands.
+Do you run a business in the Netherlands or do you run a foreign company with a Dutch branch?
+You may have to pay turnover tax (VAT) in the Netherlands.
 This also applies if your company is established abroad, but does business in the Netherlands.
-In all cases you need a VAT number, also known as VAT identification number (btw-nummer or btw-identificatie nummer).
+In all cases, you need a VAT identification number (btw-identificatienummer or btw-id).

-If you set up a business in the Netherlands, you must have it registered in the Dutch Commercial Register of the Netherlands Chamber of Commerce (KVK).
-If you do so, the KVK will immediately issue you a VAT number, as long as you provide all the relevant information required for the Dutch Tax and Customs Administration.
-The Dutch Tax and Customs Administration will confirm this number in writing.
-If you have registered without providing all relevant details, the Dutch Tax and Customs Administration will first assess if you are an entrepreneur for VAT purposes.
-They will then usually send you your VAT number within 5 working days.
+If you set up a business in the Netherlands, you must have it registered in the Dutch Business Register of the Netherlands Chamber of Commerce (KVK).
+KVK will then send your details to the Dutch Tax and Customs Administration (Belastingdienst).
+You do not have to register with the tax administration separately.
+The Tax Administration will issue your VAT identification number by post within 10 days.
+If you have registered without providing all relevant details, the Tax Administration will first assess if you are an entrepreneur for the purposes of VAT.

-If your company is established abroad, but provides services in the Netherlands or supplies goods to Dutch-based companies, you need to register directly with the Dutch Tax and Customs Administration to receive your VAT number.
+Is your company established abroad and does it provide services in the Netherlands or supply goods to Dutch-based companies?
+Then you need to register directly with the Dutch Tax and Customs Administration.

 Deregistering your VAT number

 If you deregister your company with KVK, deregistration with the Tax Administration database follows automatically.
 Your VAT number(s) will then be deregistered.
 You will receive a written confirmation of your deregistration.